flanksource/docs/mission-control/docs/guide/notifications/concepts/grouping.md

   icon: group
 ---

-Multiple related notifications may be generated within a short time window.
-Instead of sending each alert separately, you can use notification grouping to consolidate multiple events into a single message.
+Mission Control may generate multiple related notifications within a short time window.
+Instead of sending each alert, you can use notification grouping to merge multiple events into a single message.

-_Example_: When a multiple Helm releases are failing to upgrade because of common dependency not being available, you can use notification grouping to consolidate the notifications for all the affected helm releases into a single message.
+_Example_: When multiple Helm releases fail to upgrade because of a common unavailable dependency, you can use notification grouping to merge the notifications for all the affected helm releases into a single message.

-The `groupBy` parameter allows you to define how notifications should be grouped.
+The `groupBy` parameter lets you define how to group notifications.
-Grouping can be done via
+You can group by:

 - `type` (type of the config)
 - `description`